levkat/levkat/README.md

 - 👋 Hi, I’m @levkat
-- 👀 I’m interested in automation
-- 🌱 I’m currently learning c
+- 👀 Mostly busy with Process Automation and IaC

 <!--- - 💞️ I’m looking to collaborate on --->
 - 📫 How to reach me -> [LinkedIn](https://www.linkedin.com/in/levkatsev)